 FIT Test Engine

-For configuring FIT as the test engine for Fitnesse, open the Front Page of the Fitnesse as shown in the screenshot above.
-At the bottom of this page, you will see an option "root".
-Click on this link and it will open a page for you as shown below:
+or Fitnesse, open the Front Page of Fitnesse as shown in the screenshot above.
+At the bottom of this page, you will see the option "root".
+Click on this link and it will open a page for you as shown below.

 Click on the Edit Button and write the following commands to configure the FIT Engine.

-1. !define COMMAND_PATTERN {%m -r fitnesse.fitserver.FitServer,FitSharp\fit.dll %p}
+="language-bash">!define COMMAND_PATTERN {%m -r fitnesse.fitserver.FitServer,FitSharp\fit.dll %p}

-2. !define TEST_RUNNER {Fitsharp\Runner.exe}
+!define TEST_RUNNER {Fitsharp\Runner.exe}

 All the paths mentioned above for the DLL(s) and EXE(s) are relative to the Jar file of the Fitnesse.
-Here we are using fit.dll that says that by default the FIT Engine will be used and in the preceding case we haven't specified any specific test engine that by default tells Fitnesse to use the FIT engine.
+Here we are using fit.dll which says that by default the FIT Engine will be used and in the preceding case we haven't specified any specific test engine that by default tells Fitnesse to use the FIT engine.

-See the screenshot for the settings:
+See the screenshot for the settings.

 Now we are done with the Fitnesse test engine configuration with the FIT, let's now look into how to create a Test Class for it.